Scalable Group Secret Key Generation over Wireless Channels: Conclusion

 \section{Conclusion}

 We model the W-MAC with proper \textit{pre}-processing and \textit{post}-processing functions in order to match the W-MAC with a function that outputs a secret key which includes information from other users.
-Two different models, W-HMAC and W-FMAC are presented for half-duplex and full-duplex communications, respectively.
-Secret key is generated to $N$ users over the W-HMAC in $N$ concurrent transmission.
-In the second method, $N$ users generate a secret key over the W-FMAC in one simultaneous transmission.
-We also examine the secrecy of our methods.
-It is shown that generated secret keys are secure against a passive eavesdropper.
+The model is also extended to multiple layers to obtain flexibility between the time and frequency resources.
+Lastly, we examine the performance of the proposed model for various scenarios in a competitive manner with the benchmark system.
+It is shown that the proposed model provides security against passive eavesdroppers in certain scenarios.
 As a complementary future work, we consider to investigate and to combat the effect of noise in the proposed methods.

 \appendices